 While these curious, gregarious animals are not residents of Iceland and only come here by chance, this only occurs when they have migrated away from the Arctic into waters with less ice.

 Picture by Greg Hume.
-Wikimedia, Creative Commons
+Wikimedia Creative Commons.
+No edits made.

 A final advantage of whale watching in winter is the fact that it allows you to experience some incredible nature, regardless of the wildlife seen.